Make Sure Your Vote Counts with Our Top 10 List for Vote Protection.

 3/ Lost Your Photo ID?

-If you do not have an ID at all, you can sign an affidavit in some states – for specific information about every state and what is needed please read here.
+If you do not have an ID at all, you can sign an affidavit in some states – the NCSL website has more specific information about every state and what is needed.

 4 How to Remember All Those Names – Without Your Phone